 During engine overhaul some deck area is required for cleaning and storing dismantled components.
-Size of the service area is dependent of the overhauling strategy chosen, e.g. one cylinder at time, one bank at time or the whole engine at time.
+Size of the service area is dependent of the overhauling strategy chosen, e.g. one cylinder at a time, one bank at a time or the whole engine at a time.
 Service area should be plain steel deck dimensioned to carry the weight of engine parts.

-18.4.1 Service space requirement for the in-line engine
+18.4.1 Service space requirement

-18.4.1.1 Service space requirement, turbocharger in free end
+18.4.1.1 Service space for engines with turbocharger in driving end

-Fig 18-14 Service space requirement, turbocharger in free end (DAAF023936F)
+Fig 18-3 Service space for engines with turbocharger in driving end (V69C0301H)